inventory management

 We show you how to get started with Craftybase Inventory Management software

-Craftybase is an inventory solution that is built specifically for small makers.
-This guide will help you get started with using Craftybase.
-Learn how to:
+Craftybase is an inventory solution built specifically for small makers.
+This guide will help you get started — step by step.
+You’ll learn how to:

 • Import products and materials